yannklein/iamyann/README.md

 # I am Yann

-An AR busniess card simple example to enjoy with you phone.
+An AR business card simple example to enjoy with you phone.

 ##